 The UK plays a pivotal role in supporting global vaccination efforts.
-At the Global Vaccine Summit hosted by the UK on 4 June 2020, former Prime Minister Boris Johnson pledged £1.65 billion to Gavi over 5 years, of which £290 million is 2021-2025 IFFIm proceeds and £25m for the Gavi Matching Fund.
-At the same event, the Secretary of State pledged US$ 60.6 million of remaining PCV AMC funds to the COVAX AMC.
-At the UNGA in September 2020, the Foreign Secretary pledged a further £500 million to the COVAX AMC.
-The UK government has also donated COVID-19 vaccines to COVAX, contributing to the more than 600 million donated doses that have been delivered to AMC countries.
+At the Global Vaccine Summit hosted by the UK on 4 June 2020, former Prime Minister Boris Johnson pledged £1.65 billion to Gavi over a span of five years.
+This commitment included £290 million in 2021–2025 IFFIm proceeds and £25 million for the Gavi Matching Fund.
+During the same event, the Secretary of State pledged US$ 60.6 million from the UK’s remaining PCV AMC funds to the Gavi COVAX AMC.

 Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
 IFFIm proceeds are allocated over five-year periods coinciding with Gavi’s strategic periods.
 Proceeds for the current and future strategic periods are indicative until the end of each period and could be revised following changes in market conditions (interest rates or foreign exchange rates), the signing of new pledge(s) and/or changes in IFFIm’s disbursement profile.